-This bait drop will begin in August, depending on weather conditions and other factors.
-The air drop will take several days and hand placement will take up to two weeks.
+This bait drop will begin in August.
+Timing and duration depend on weather conditions and other factors.
+The air drop will take several days, and hand placement can take up to two weeks.
 Times and locations of the bait drop are publicized in advance through the local media.